To amend title 11 of the United States Code, and for other purposes.

 Sponsor and status

-This bill was introduced on February 9, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 14, 2002, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.